In this article

-Both Alcoholics Anonymous (AA) and Moderation Management (MM) are designed to help people improve their health as it relates to alcohol consumption.
+Alcoholics Anonymous (AA) and Moderation Management (MM) are designed to help people improve their health regarding alcohol consumption.
 However, the programs have very different approaches.

 The primary difference is how the programs view abstinence.
-AA requires a commitment to abstinence, whereas Moderation Management encourages moderation and allows the member to determine if abstinence is possible and/or preferred.
+AA requires a commitment to abstinence.
+On the other hand, Moderation Management encourages moderation and allows the member to determine if abstinence is possible and/or preferred.

-Both programs offer face-to-face and online support group meetings.
-There are other tools, as well, including online forums, books, and one-on-one peer support.
+Both programs offer face-to-face and online alcohol support group meetings.
+There are other tools, as well, including:

 Moderation Management is an alternative to programs like AA.
 It’s for those who want to change their drinking habits without giving up alcohol altogether.